 - 1. Must have completed at least four years on Staff (excluding initial MPD). - 2.
-Must have completed the initial training his/her ministry provides. - 3.
-Must have completed the first and second year required IBS courses. - 4.
+Must have completed initial Campus Ministry training (NSD). - 3.
+Must have completed the first and second year required IBS courses.6 - 4.
 Must have clearly demonstrated the ability to manage his or her time effectively. - 5.
-Must currently be a leadership role or actively moving toward leadership in the near future. - 6.
-Must be having an effective ministry as defined by relevant ministry effectiveness criteria. - 7.
-Must embrace the Mission, Vision, and Values of CCC and their assigned ministry...
+Must currently be a local leader or actively moving toward leadership in the near future.7 - 6.
+Must be having an effective ministry as defined by our ministry effectiveness criteria. - 7.
+Must embrace the Mission, Vision, and Values of the Campus Ministry.